infinitest/infinitest.github.com/_doc/intellij.md

 The test failures are displayed:
 * As Markers in the test files
-* In the Infinitest Tool Window for the each module.
+* In the Infinitest Tool Window for each module.

 Additionally the Tool Window allows to:
 * Stop/start Infinitest.
 * View the Infinitest logs.
+* View the Console output of the tests.
+* Disable tests of a module by right-clicking it

 # Configuring Infinitest